 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Burris Logistics, headquartered in the US, currently does not report any specific carbon emissions data, as there are no available figures for their emissions in kg CO2e.
-Additionally, the company has not established any documented reduction targets or climate pledges.
+Burris Logistics, headquartered in the US, currently does not have available carbon emissions data for the most recent year.
+As a result, specific figures regarding their total emissions, including Scope 1, 2, and 3, are not provided.
+Furthermore, there are no documented reduction targets or climate pledges outlined in their initiatives.
 In the absence of specific emissions data, it is important to note that Burris Logistics is part of an industry increasingly focused on sustainability and reducing carbon footprints.
-Many companies in the logistics sector are adopting science-based targets and committing to net-zero emissions, reflecting a broader trend towards environmental responsibility.
-As Burris Logistics continues to navigate its climate commitments, it may consider aligning with industry standards and initiatives to enhance its sustainability profile.
+Many companies in the logistics sector are adopting science-based targets and committing to net-zero emissions in alignment with global climate goals.
+However, without specific commitments or data from Burris Logistics, it is unclear how they are addressing these industry-wide challenges.
+As the company continues to navigate its climate strategy, stakeholders may look for future disclosures that detail their emissions profile and any potential commitments to carbon reduction initiatives.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.